 This year’s award-winning fantasy books offer something for every taste, from melancholic fairy tales to gripping horror.
 Our fantasy and sci fi editor Sylvia Bishop introduces the winning titles.

-Let’s start with a book that scooped two awards this year, winning both the Hugo Award for Best Novel and the Ignyte Award for Outstanding Novel: The Saint of Bright Doors, by Vajra Chandrasekera.
+Let’s start with a book that scooped two awards this year, winning both the Nebula Award for Best Novel and the Ignyte Award for Outstanding Novel: The Saint of Bright Doors, by Vajra Chandrasekera.

 We follow Fetter, the child of a god with an unwanted destiny.
 He is touched by magical power in ways more unsettling than useful – he is missing his shadow, he is able to see the creepy demons that shuffle among humans, and he’s in danger of floating if he doesn’t concentrate on staying grounded.
 He lives in the immediately-believable city of Luriat, where ‘bright doors’ are a nuisance: any door left shut for too long may refuse to open again, and become one of the city’s sacred doors.
 Some keen enthusiasts try to study them, while most people ignore them – one of the many ways in which this invented society feels utterly human and real.